 To understand Facebook fundraiser payout, you first need to understand the channels that Facebook uses to process donations.

-There are four channels used to facilitate Facebook fundraiser payout.
+There are four channels used to facilitate Facebook fundraiser and Challenge payout.
 These channels are:

 As far as which channel will process donations to your nonprofit, that depends on two things: whether you register directly with Facebook’s fundraising tools and where your nonprofit is located.